-- Through motor skills sessions pupils practise refining their fine motor skills in a range of motivating contexts.
-Pupils who do not use their hands experience exploring core concepts such as up, down, in and out. - Weekly sessions include: - Parachute with a sensory parachute - Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,) - "Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
-Pupils work through increasingly challenging resource packs at a pace led by them. - Through these sessions pupils learn to locate increasingly small resources, access, explore and finally manipulate them.
+Through motor skills sessions pupils practise refining their fine motor skills in a range of motivating contexts.
+Pupils who do not use their hands experience exploring core concepts such as up, down, in and out.

+Weekly sessions include:

+- Parachute with a sensory parachute

+Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,)

+"Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
+Pupils work through increasingly challenging resource packs at a pace led by them.

+► Through these sessions pupils learn to locate increasingly small resources, access, explore and finally manipulate them.
 Pupils move from scooping with their whole hand to tapping then grasping before beginning to use their wrist and fingers to manipulate and control resources in more complex ways.

-Mathematics - to explore small collections of up to five resources and experience them changing in quantity
+Mathematics - to realise sets consist of individual items

-- This concept is explored through number songs and exploratory play.
-Children are encouraged to use their hands and eyes as appropriate to explore small collections of up to five objects. - Children are encouraged to explore the meaning of number the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols such as animals. - This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
+- ► This concept is explored through number songs and exploratory play.
+Children are encouraged to use their hands and eyes as appropriate to explore small collections of up to five objects. - ► Children are encouraged to explore the meaning of number the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols such as animals. - ► This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
 Children learn to seek a single symbol from a small collection of them in order to communicate their point and others learn to use their hands, and eventually fingers, to separate and explore sets of objects to gain maximum sensory feedback.